fehler/building-beautiful-uis/07-Chapter-7-Animating-Interfaces.md

 Summary
 -------

-**We're kicking off this section by explaining the benefits of animation as part of a user interface designer's skillset.**
+**In this chapter I'll introduce principles of animation and how they apply to the design of user interfaces.
+I’ll show lots of examples and provide you with everything you need to know to create delightful interactions, which are increasingly expected in a digital context.**

-Stress the important role that animation plays in delight.
-Also stress that we – as UI designers – aren't creating static pages, we're creating rich, interactive pages and animation helps with this.
+**In short: I'll explain the benefits of learning about animation and building it in as a core part of your user interface skillset.**

 Overview
 --------

-Overview goes here…
+Stress the important role that animation plays in delight.
+Also stress that we – as UI designers – aren't creating static pages, we're creating rich, interactive pages and animation helps with this.